-Study of relationships in modern personal and family living.
-Topics covered include dating, marriage, stages of family life, intrafamily relationships (e.g. husband-wife), parenting, and extended family.
+Overview of theories and research methodologies related to the study of relationships in modern personal and family living.
+Topics covered include dating, marriage, stages of family life, intrafamily relationships (e.g. husband-wife), parenting, the role of family and extended family, as well as micro and macro level influences on family issues.
 Offered: Fall and Spring.